UbiquityRobotics/learn/doing_more/network_connect.md

 The robot will reboot and try to attach to the “MyNetwork” wifi network.
 But your workstation is not connected to “MyNetwork”, because we left it on ubiquityrobot.
 So attach your workstation to "MyNetwork".

+*{ Wayne: When you rebooted the RasPi, the network connection to `NEWHOSTNAME_XXXX` went down.
+You still have to connect to `MyNetwork` though. }*

 If your workstation is a virtual machine, it accesses the network through its host.
 So to change its network attachment, you must shut it down, close the virtual machine, change the host network attachment, then start the workstation again.

+*{ Wayne: Lots of problems here.
+The virtual machine does not need to be shut down, since it is bridged.
+Just use the native OS.
+The real problem is that there needs to be context that that there are three environments -- Native OS (usually Windows/MacOS), Linux running on workstation (usually Ubuntu 16.04LST running on VirtualBox), and a termininal emulator window that is connected to the robot. }*

 To test,